MamoruHikari/postgres-family-travel-tracker/README.md

 - **Middleware**: `body-parser` for parsing form data, `express-session` for session handling.

 ## Future Enhancements
-1. **Advanced Statistics**: Add insights like the most visited countries, total number of countries visited, and travel trends.
-2. **Search and Filter**: Implement search functionality to filter countries or users.
+1. **Search and Filter**: Implement search functionality to filter countries or users.
-3. **User Authentication**: Introduce secure login and signup features for individual users.
+2. **User Authentication**: Introduce secure login and signup features for individual users.
-4. **Map Integration**: Visualize visited countries on an interactive world map.
-5. **Mobile Optimization**: Enhance the UI/UX for smaller screens and improve responsiveness.
+3. **Mobile Optimization**: Enhance the UI/UX for smaller screens and improve responsiveness.
-6. **Dark Mode**: Add a toggle for light and dark modes to improve accessibility.
+4. **Dark Mode**: Add a toggle for light and dark modes to improve accessibility.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.